blueconic/node-oom-heapdump/README.md

 # Options
 * heapdumpOnOOM - boolean whether to create a heapdump when an out of memory occurs.
 Default true.
 * threshold - integer between 0 and 100 (%) which determines when to make the heapdump.
 When the used heapSize exceeds the threshold, a heapdump is made.
 This value can be tuned depending on your configuration; if memory usage is very volatile, a lower value might make more sense.
 Default is 90.
+* path - the path where the heapdump ends up when an out of memory error occurs. '.heapsnapshot' is automatically appended.
+Defaults to this modules' directory.
+* addTimestamp - add a timestamp to the out of memory heapdump filename, to make it unique.
+Default is false.
 * limit - optionally, specify a limit to how many heapdumps will be created when being above the threshold.
 Default is 3.
-* path - the path where the heapdump ends up when an out of memory error occurs.
 * port - optionally, the alternative DevTools protocol port.
 Defaults to 9229.
 Should map on the port given to the --inspect arg.

 # API